Congratulations to the 2026 Yass Prize Contenders

 Latest News

-$1 Million Yass Prize Launches 2026 Competition
+The Race Is On: $1 Million Yass Prize Closes Applications with Unprecedented Competition

 The Yass Foundation for Education advances the four core STOP principles: Sustainable, Transformational, Outstanding, and Permissionless education.
 Each year, the Foundation will reward dozens of organizations, building a growing network of innovative providers that